raffaelladevita/clas12-timeline/qa-physics/README.md

         there are no such scripts in use
   * wait for slurm jobs to finish
   * execute `errorPrint.sh` to inspect error logs
-  * `exeSlurm.sh` also has the ability to read files from the tape silo; however, while this feature has been programmed in, it has never been used and is NOT tested!
-It likely does not work yet, but the general idea is programmed in
   * resubmit failed jobs, e.g., those that exceeded time limit on a slow node:
     * get list of run numbers to be resubmitted:
       `errorPrint.sh | cut -d':' -f1 | uniq | sed 's/err$/out/g' | xargs grep -i runnum`